-Got an unregistered car and wondering if you can sell it in Queensland?
+Do you have an unregistered car and wondering if you can sell it in Queensland?
 No worries, you're not alone.
-In this blog, we'll break down how to sell your unregistered vehicle in QLD and what steps you need to take to make the sale legit.
-It’s easier than you think, so let’s get into how to get it done without any drama!
+In this article, we'll break down how to sell your unregistered vehicle in QLD and what steps you need to take to make the sale legit.
+It’s easier than you think, so let’s get into how to get it done without the drama!

 In Queensland, selling an unregistered car is allowed, but you and the buyer must take some steps to ensure a smooth sale.
 Since the car lacks registration, it cannot legally be driven on public roads without an Unregistered Vehicle Permit (UVP).